obiwac/uclouvain-icpc/public/md/index.md

 Doing well in the BAPC isn't necessarily a prerequisite for being sent to the NWERC; that's a decision the university makes.

 ### World finals

 ...

 ## Training

-Eeach week, our lovely coach Henri prepare a weekly contest on [Kattis](https://open.kattis.com/).
-Every thursday we discuss about the problems and solutions.
+Each week, our beloved coach Henri prepares a weekly contest on [Kattis](https://open.kattis.com/).
+Every Thursday at lunchtime we discuss the problems and solutions together.

 ## How to participate

-You can join us via [Discord](https://discord.gg/HYVNGM9yGw)
+You can join us on [Discord](https://discord.gg/HYVNGM9yGw)!